Azathothas/Stars/README.md

 - [metalbear-co/mirrord](https://github.com/metalbear-co/mirrord) – Connect your local process and your cloud environment, and run local code in cloud conditions.
 - [mfontanini/presenterm](https://github.com/mfontanini/presenterm) – A markdown terminal slideshow tool
 - [mgdm/htmlq](https://github.com/mgdm/htmlq) – Like jq, but for HTML.
+- [mgree/ffs](https://github.com/mgree/ffs) – the file filesystem: mount semi-structured data (like JSON) as a Unix filesystem
 - [mgunyho/tere](https://github.com/mgunyho/tere) – Terminal file explorer
 - [mikeroyal/Steam-Deck-Guide](https://github.com/mikeroyal/Steam-Deck-Guide) – Steam Deck Guide.
 Learn all about the Tools, Accessories, Games, Emulators, and Gaming Tips that will make your Steam Deck an awesome Gaming Handheld or a Portable Computer Workstation.
 - [mitsuhiko/teetty](https://github.com/mitsuhiko/teetty) – A bit like tee, a bit like script, but all with a fake tty.
 Lets you remote control and watch a process